From Rules to Reality: How Human Movement Data is Advancing Trade Area Modeling

-Using mobile data, Near visualized Store A’s customers’ daytime and evening locations, as well as their paths into the store (path-to- purchase).
+Using Human Movement Data, Near visualized Store A’s customers’ daytime and evening locations, as well as their paths into the store (path-to- purchase).
 We then compared these locations with data from customers of Store B, C, and D, both before and after the opening of Store A.

 The data revealed that Store B and C were not negatively impacted by the opening.
 But Store D had the most overlap in path-to-purchase patterns with the new store and may have been negatively affected.

 Near dug deeper using mobile data to determine the precise areas affected by the opening, right down to the specific roads for Store D, which was most impacted.

 The area circled in blue experienced an increase in traffic to Store D after Store A's opening.
 The areas circled in orange experienced a slight decrease in traffic to Store D after Store A's opening.
 This level of detail simply cannot be obtained with older approaches to trade modeling.